A17 road (England): Swineshead to Long Sutton

-Long Sutton to King’s Lynn
+Long Sutton to King's Lynn

 The A17 meets the B1359 (for Gedney Drove End) at a roundabout.
 The Long Sutton-Sutton Bridge bypass was opened in 1989.
 It passes Long Sutton, Little Sutton and Sutton Bridge.
 It meets the B1390, for Sutton St James, at a roundabout.
 It meets the B1359 (for Long Sutton), and the A1101, for Wisbech, at a roundabout.
 There are two roundabouts where it changes direction abruptly and crosses the Cross Keys swing bridge over the River Nene at Sutton Bridge.
 This bridge retains its swing function necessary for access to Wisbech port for pleasure craft and small coasters.
 It was constructed as a shared road/rail bridge with the single line rail crossing on the west side.
 With the closure of the line the A17 was increased to two lanes but this bridge remains a congestion point to this day.
 To the south is the Sutton Bridge Power Station which is a major landmark along the route and following the river North for half a mile is the port of Sutton Bridge.
 Just east of the bridge the turning to the left provides access to the "Sir Peter Scott Walk" coastal path and "Snowgoose Trust" bird sanctuary.

 The road follows an embankment close to the edge of The Wash, and at Walpole Cross Keys it enters Norfolk and the district of King's Lynn and West Norfolk.
 The £3.14 million 6.8 mi West of Kings Lynn – County Boundary section was opened on 14 December 1982 by Lynda Chalker, Baroness Chalker of Wallasey.
-In Terrington St Clement, there is a crossroads at Balsam Field, for Tilney High End to the right, at which there is the African Violet Centre with a cafe.
+In Terrington St Clement, there is a crossroads at Balsam Field, for Tilney High End to the right.
 From this point all the way to the A47 junction, the road is the parish boundary between Clenchwarton to the north, and Tilney All Saints to the south.
 The former route passed through Terrington St Clement, Clenchwarton and West Lynn.
 The improved follows the former Spalding to South Lynn, part of the Midland and Great Northern Joint Railway (M&GN), which closed on 2 March 1959.
 Whilst the A17 has a chequered accident record, not a single passenger was killed on this former railway.
 It meets the A47 at the start of the King's Lynn bypass at what's known as the "Pullover Roundabout".